fkrestan/bloom_history_aggregator/README.md

   Content-type must be `application/octet-stream`.

+- `DELETE /<uuid:uuid>/<int:timestamp_from>/<int:timestamp_to>`
+  Delete Bloom filters in specified time-range.
+This endpoint is intended to be used for deletion of history in case a DDoS or any other malicious traffic got into the Bloom filters.

+  - `uuid` - assigned universally unique identifier according to RFC 4122.
+  - `timestamp_from` - unix timestamp marking the start of the time-range for Bloom filter deletion.
+The timestamp is inclusive.
+  - `timestamp_to` - unix timestamp marking the end of the time-range for Bloom filter deletion.
+The timestamp is inclusive.

+  Content-type must be `application/octet-stream`.

 - `GET /<uuid:uuid>/<int:timestamp_from>/<int:timestamp_to>`
   Get aggregated/merged Bloom filter spanning given time range.
 Response data contains only aggregated Bloom filter in binary serialized form as produced